DeanLemans/deanlemans.github.io/content/00-raw/Quotes.md

 aliases:
   - Quotes
 description: stuff from novels i read, quotes, i found them somewhere and i put them here
+tags:
+  - permanent
 ---
 alt title:
 stuff from books, lines is found interesting, snippets from something some stuff i expanded on because i found it fitting

-actually linking/sourcing them is to much effort, so to bad if you want to find the origin. go do it yourself
+actually linking/sourcing them is to much effort, so to bad if you want to find the origin. go do it yourself.

+i dont agree wholy with everything in here, still need to prune a bit

 ---